 Bankruptcy is one of those taboo topics that many people would rather not discuss.
 Those who are unaware of the specifics of bankruptcy tend to make assumptions to compensate for their lack of knowledge.
-The overwhelming amount of inaccurate information in circulation has lead people to believe that filing for bankruptcy is a weak move pursued only by those who go broke.
-In all actuality, filing for bankruptcy can be the smartest decision as it can help restructure or even eliminate debts.
+The overwhelming amount of inaccurate information in circulation has led people to believe that filing for bankruptcy is a weak move pursued only by those who go broke.
+In all actuality, filing for bankruptcy can be the smartest decision as it can help restructure your debt or even eliminate debts.
 The first step in changing the perception of bankruptcy is to dispel the most common bankruptcy myths.

-You Will Lose Your Home & Car
+Myth #1: You Will Lose Your Home & Car

-The Chapter 7 “Means Test” Disqualifies Most People
+Myth #2: The Chapter 7 “Means Test” Disqualifies Most People

 The idea of having to undergo any form of testing can frighten anyone as there is a possibility they will not “pass.”
 Such fears cause people to conclude that the Chapter 7 bankruptcy means test disqualifies most pursuants.
 The means test is simply in place to affirm that the individual attempting to file Chapter 7 bankruptcy truly cannot afford to pay their debts.
 The only people who “fail” the means test are those who earn enough to pay off their debts.
 Chapter 13 bankruptcy is a better option for those individuals.

-You Can Never Get Credit Again
+Myth #3: You Can Never Get Credit Again